nmicht/systematic-job-search/README.md

 This repository is a template to help you stay focused with a systematic job search approach.

+_Example of usage: I use a repository like this with a branch for each year I have done a job search.
+I like to keep everything in one place with an easy way to see evolution of my answers._

 ## Process

 1. Prep